Add login and logout to your app

 Create a file named UserInfo.cs

-in the root directory and add the following code.
+in the root directory using the following command.

 using System.Security.Claims;